secretfader/www/content/blog/2017/shades-of-rare-illness.md

 +++
-categories = ["chronic-illness", "disability", "media-representation", "ehlers-danlos-syndrome", "criticism", "medical-cannabis"] date = "2017-06-25T00:00:00Z" draft = false keywords = ["the cannabist", "ehlers danlos syndrome", "the cannabist show", "disability in media", "chronic illness in media"] layout = "post" title = "Shades of Rare Illness"
+categories = ["Chronic Illness", "Disability", "Media Criticism", "Ehlers-Danlos Syndrome", "Medical Cannabis"] date = "2017-06-25T00:00:00Z" draft = false keywords = ["the cannabist", "ehlers danlos syndrome", "the cannabist show", "disability in media", "chronic illness in media"] title = "Shades of Rare Illness"
 +++

 I submitted the following essay to The Cannabist last Friday in response to